-The No Change Alternative (Alternative 2 in the STD 399; Economic and Fiscal Impact Statement) would leave the current 2020 daily bag and possession limit regulations in place and would not allow flexibility to develop bag and possession limits based on 2021 PFMC allocations.
-The proposed regulatory change for 2021 is necessary to continue appropriate harvest rates and an equitable distribution of the harvestable surplus.
+The No Change Alternative (Alternative 2 in the STD 399; Economic and Fiscal Impact Statement) would leave the current 2021 quota, daily bag and possession limit regulations in place and would not allow flexibility to develop a quota and bag and possession limits based on 2022 PFMC allocations.
+The proposed regulatory change for 2022 is necessary to continue appropriate harvest rates and an equitable distribution of the harvestable surplus.

-The No Change Alternative for including amendments for clarity would leave the existing 2020 regulations in place.
-Additionally, the No Change Alternative would mean that the year for 2020 would not be updated for the 2021 season, which could cause confusion for anglers on the validity of the regulations.
+The No Change Alternative for including amendments for clarity would leave the existing regulations in place.
+Additionally, the No Change Alternative would mean that the year would not be updated for the 2022 season, which could cause confusion for anglers on the validity of the regulations.
+This would also allow the language describing date ranges to remain inconsistent with other subsections of 7.40, and potentially cause confusion about described date ranges.